 Few decisions are made in a vacuum.
 Where we live, where we work, the cars we drive, and the toothpaste we use often are the results of what we hear and who we speak to.
 It may not be scientifically derived, but anecdotal information heavily influences our choices.

-It stands to reason, then, that businesses will market goods and services based on traits of those with whom we share our lives.
+It stands to reason, then, that businesses will market goods and services based on the traits of those with whom we share our lives.
 They could be colleagues, classmates, or neighbors.
-They could likewise be friends from the gym, fellow associate members or favored celebrities.
+Likewise, they could be friends from the gym, fellow association members, or favored celebrities.
 If we can identify with them, they can be counted as a reference group.

-Reference groups can be categorized in myriad ways.
-One distinction made is between formal and informal reference groups, the former consisting of clubs, organizations and religious fellowships while the latter is often comprised of friends or colleagues.
-In some cases, a reference group can be an individual (sometimes called an opinion leader), such as a rock star or famous politician, who attracts devotees.
+Reference groups can be categorized in many ways.
+A key distinction is between formal and informal reference groups, the former consisting of clubs, organizations, and religious fellowships, while the latter often is comprised of friends or colleagues.
+In some cases, a reference group can be what is called an opinion leader, such as a rock star or famous politician, who attracts devotees.

-Groups can also be divided into primary and secondary status, depending on how much influence they carry with a given person.
-Other paradigms include informational, normative and identification reference groups.
-Informational is based on knowledge attained; normative, on expectations met, such as when company employees conform to a dress code; and identification, on a desire to belong.
+Groups also can be divided into primary and secondary status, depending on how much influence they carry with a given person.
+Other paradigms include informational, normative, and identification reference groups.
+Informational groups are based on knowledge attained; normative, on expectations met, such as when company employees conform to a dress code; and identification, on a desire to belong.

-Belonging to a reference group can be by choice or by necessity or simply by birth.
-Humans are social animals and, as such, will likely always be grouped and categorized.
-These groups can guide their members in plotting courses in life.
+Belonging to a reference group can be by choice, by necessity, or simply by birth.
+Humans are social animals and likely will always be grouped and categorized.
+These groups can guide members in plotting their courses in life.
 At the same time, they can help others understand and predict future behaviors.